 Rent is a major expense for many households, and with the increasing cost of living in many cities, it can be difficult to keep up with the payments.
 Unfortunately, around 15% of Americans, or 6 million people, are behind on their rent.
-Individuals between the ages of 40 and 54 seem to struggle the most with paying rent.
+Individuals between the ages of 40 and 54 seem to struggle and can’t pay rent on time.

 If you are facing financial difficulties and can’t pay your rent on time, here are some tips on what to do and what to avoid.